 MTU is also focusing on alternative, sustainable fuels known as sustainable aviation fuels (SAFs).
 We want to shift away from burning fossil fuels because the only way to achieve the ambitious climate protection goals for 2050 is through the use of sustainable, renewable alternatives.

-The future is likely to belong to power-to-liquid (PtL) and sun-to-liquid (StL) fuels, which are produced using green electricity and solar energy, respectively.
+This explains why the future is likely to belong to power-to-liquid (PtL) and sun-to-liquid (StL) fuels, which are produced using green electricity and solar energy, respectively.
 Given that SAFs meet the specifications for aviation fuel, they can be used in the existing infrastructure as “drop-in” fuels.

-In the long term, hydrogen is a viable option, as it is more efficient than PtL fuels and less expensive to produce; however, it requires new infrastructure and new aircraft designs.
+In the long term, hydrogen is also a viable option, as it is more efficient than PtL fuels and less expensive to produce; however, it requires new infrastructure and new aircraft designs.